alvarovitta/Azure-Security/Evaluating-your-On-Premise-Security-Policies.md

-# Evaluating your On-Premise Security Policies
+# Evaluating your On-Premises Security Policies

 Security policies are critical in forming the foundation for securing the systems, applications and network for your organization.